apache/openwhisk-deploy-kube/docs/configurationChoices.md

   replicaCount: 2
 ```

+NOTE: The Helm-based deployment does not yet support setting the replicaCount
+to be greater than 1 for the following components:
+- apigateway
+- couchdb
+- kakfa
+- kakfaprovider
+- nginx
+- redis
+We are actively working on reducing this list and would welcome PRs to help.

 ### Using an external database

 You may want to use an external CouchDB or Cloudant instance instead